What Do Recreational Therapist Do?

 What education is needed to be a Recreational Therapist?

 How Long Does it Take to Become a Recreational Therapist?

 Recreational Therapists work in the following industries:

-Those interested in being a Recreational Therapist may also be interested in:
+Those thinking about becoming a Recreational Therapist might also be interested in the following careers:

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|